DrChristophFH/world-forge/wiki/biology/creatures/Bergkoloss.md

 However, due to an unexplained cause, the Mountain Behemoths fell into an eternal sleep many hundreds of years before the arrival of the Viators, leaving their existence unknown for a long time.
 Many of them died in their sleep and became the mountains that now cover Eides.
 Only a very few of them still slumber alive in remote locations.

-It wasn't until the dwarves, long before the Age of Bulwarks, encountered a Mountain Behemoth that was still alive, that their existance became known.
+It wasn't until the dwarves, long before the Age of Bulwarks, encountered a Mountain Behemoth that was still alive, that their existence became known.
 From them come the only records of these creatures.
 Some fragments of these documents can still be found in the depths of the Library of Scholars.

 ## Physiology